C0deWiser/oauth2-resource-server/README.md

 `SCOPE` is for default scopes for requested access tokens.

 ## Middleware

-Register `ResourceServerMiddleware` with alias you like and protect api routes you need.

 You may protect exact route with middleware, defining required scope.